microsoft/startstopv2-deployments/README.md

 1. Click the <b>Save</b> button

 # Upcoming or recent updates to Start/Stop V2
+**October 28, 2024**
+The KQL queries in Dashboard have been updated to use the customMetrics table rather than the traces table.
+This update addresses missing logs that were occurring in some cases in the earlier update.

 **August 19, 2024**
 Start/Stop v2 has been migrated to the [.NET 8 isolated worker model](https://learn.microsoft.com/azure/azure-functions/functions-versions?tabs=isolated-process%2Cv4&pivots=programming-language-csharp#languages).